 If the weather where you are gets very cold, you may also want to think about a pair of cozy snow boots.
 Reviewers say the JSWEI boots (below) are warm, comfortable, and slip on easily.

 Read our article on the 12 best winter boots for women to learn more.

 If you prefer a softer look to leather, you could choose suede or faux suede.
 I always think the texture of suede works well for fall, although you may want to think about whether it’s likely to rain.

-The Ermonn faux suede boots (below) come in a good choice of colors, including navy and the burgundy shown.
+The Naturalizer Rena boots (below) come in a good choice of different browns and blacks.
 Reviewers say they are good quality and they’ve had lots of compliments while wearing them.